darribas/gds18/paper.md

 This paper presents a computational learning module on Geographic Data Science (GDS).
-This resource is part of a larger set that also includes a series of lecture slides, that has been used for four conscutive academic years to teach the course "Geographic Data Science" at the University of Liverpool.
+This resource is part of a larger set that also includes a series of lecture slides, that has been used for four consecutive academic years to teach the course "Geographic Data Science" at the University of Liverpool.